jeffmm/vim-roam/README.md

 ## Backlink: [index](index.md)
 ```

-Notice that the link back to the note that referenced this one -- a backlink -- is automatically generated.
+Notice that the link back to the note that referenced this one---a backlink---is automatically generated.
 In fact, all references of the current page can be viewed and their files previewed using the command `:RoamBacklinks` (mapped to `<leader>wb` by default).

 ![RoamBacklinks example](images/RoamBacklinks.jpg)

 Pressing `Backspace` returns to the previous wiki page, in this case, the backlink `index.md`.
 A link can also be constructed from more than one word by visually selecting the words to be linked and press `Enter`.
 To try it, visually select `Reading list` from the index wiki and press `Enter`.

-Often, the best use of roam.vim is for unstructured thinking and recording ideas that can be organized later.
+Often, the best use of vim-roam is for unstructured thinking and recording ideas that can be organized later.
 To create a new wiki note at any time, use the `:RoamNewNote` command (mapped to `<leader>wn` by default).
 You will be prompted to enter a note title if you so choose (the default is the current date and time in the format `YYYYMMDDHHmm`), and hit `Enter` to create and edit the new note.

 You can organize the note by connecting it to another note later, either by entering a backlink or by linking to another note.
 You can find a list of all notes that are not currently traversable from the index wiki using the command `:RoamInbox` (mapped by default to `<leader>wi`).
 The inbox menu also lists defunct links.